This story mentions physical and sexual abuse, forcible detransitioning of a trans person, death, and suicidal ideation.

 It was 24 May 2024.
 Several queer and transgender people had gathered outside Kolkata’s Kantapukur Morgue, a blue-and-white building.
 They were waiting for the body of Tamoghno, a transgender woman who had died the previous day.
 Tamoghno’s natal family members were also present.

-Model and theatre actor Tamoghno was 25 years old when she died.
+Model and theatre actor Tamoghno was 27 years old when she died.
 Her domestic help discovered her body “under mysterious circumstances” in her Kolkata apartment, according to a Times of India report.

-At one point while waiting at the morgue, Aritra overheard Tamoghno’s natal family members’ plans to drape her in dhuti-panjabi, a traditional outfit worn by Bengali men.
+At one point, while waiting at the morgue, Aritra overheard Tamoghno’s natal family members’ plans to drape her in dhuti-panjabi, a traditional outfit worn by Bengali men.
 Aritra had been numbed by grief until then.
 But upon hearing the family members discuss these arrangements, she was flooded with memories of evenings spent with Tamoghno.
 “We used to talk about death a lot, and she used to tell me that if she dies, I should ensure that she is dressed [in a sari] on her way to the crematorium,” Aritra recalled.

 Source: Aritra Chatterjee

 Tamoghno’s untimely and suspicious demise wasn’t an isolated incident.
 Transgender people often die young—murder and suicide are common causes of their deaths.
 A 2021 study in the Netherlands found that transgender women were nearly seven times more likely to die by suicide than cisgender women, while transgender men faced higher risks of death from “non-natural causes.”
 Another 2023 UK study similarly reported that trans people were almost twice as likely as cisgender peers to die from external causes such as suicide, homicide, or poisoning.
-The underlying reasons, this study noted, were transphobic hate crimes and chronic stress that transgender people face due to repeated exposure to violence, discrimination, and economic and social marginalisation.
+The underlying reasons, the UK study noted, were transphobic hate crimes and chronic stress that transgender people face due to repeated exposure to violence, discrimination, and economic and social marginalisation.

 Although queerbeat could not find such systematic data for India, multiple queer and transgender people we spoke to agreed that the situation is similar in the country.
 “Many of my friends or acquaintances have gotten murdered or died by suicide,” said Sintu Bagui, a transgender-rights activist from West Bengal’s Seoraphuli town, as she recalled the recent discovery of a transgender woman’s partially burnt remains in Kolkata.
 Reshmi*, who is a member of a hijra household in West Bengal, echoed Sintu: “I cannot count on my fingers the number of hijra people I have seen murdered or die by suicide in the last five years.”
 Reshmi wanted her real name withheld because, according to her, seniors in the hijra community often prohibit disciples like her from speaking with the media.
-(Hijras are a South Asian cultural group of transfeminine individuals assigned male at birth.
+(Hijras are a South Asian cultural group of transfeminine individuals who were assigned male sex at birth.
 Some hijras may be intersex.)

 As transgender people remain vulnerable to untimely and violent deaths, queerbeat sought to understand what happens after: for people who fight for a lifetime simply to live their lives on their own terms, do they get dignity in death?